aerobase/omnibus-aerobase-server/doc/settings/nginx.md

     nginx['enable'] = false
     ```

-## Addiing additional NGINX Server Blocks
+## Adding additional NGINX Server Blocks
 By default, Aerobase http config block contains an include directive which tells NGINX where additional website configuration files are located.
 If you installed from the official Aerobase repository, this line will say include /var/opt/aerobase/nginx/conf.d/*.conf; as it does in the http block below.
 Each website you host with NGINX should have its own configuration file in /var/opt/aerobase/nginx/conf.d/.